Rynwood

-The Rynwood estate, is a 51-acre estate, with a Tudor Cotswold-style, 60-room mansion, located in the Village of Old Brookville, New York on the Gold Coast of Long Island (the home was originally part of the Hamlet of Glen Head, New York.
-The home is presently owned by Banfi Vintners, and serves as its international headquarters and refers to the estates as "Villa Banfi".
+The Rynwood estate, is a 51-acre estate, with a Tudor Cotswold-style, 60-room mansion, located in the Village of Old Brookville, New York, on the Gold Coast of Long Island (the home was originally part of the Hamlet of Glen Head, New York).
+The home was most famously owned by Banfi Vintners, whom operated it as their international headquarters.
+At that time, the estate was referred to as "Villa Banfi".

 History

 The home's area, sitting at 40,000 square feet, is tied for the 94th largest residence in the United States.
 It was designed by Roger Bullard for Samuel Agar Salvage, the "father of Rayon" in the United States.
 The estate's name was inspired by Salvage's wife, Lady Katherine, whose name was "Ryn" for short.

 Ironwork

 Samuel Yellin, an American master blacksmith and ironworker, helped create various designs on the mansion.
 These included the copper lanterns, brackets, weathervane, lamps, hardware for doors, ceiling lights, electrolier, and antique candles.